HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 [HTTP Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) (HSTS) is a response header that tells the browser that it should always use secure HTTPS connections to communicate with the website.

 {{ figure_markup(
-  caption="The percentage of requests that have HSTS header on mobile", content="22.23%", classes="big-number", sheets_gid="1612539726"
+  caption="The percentage of requests that have HSTS header on mobile.", content="22.23%", classes="big-number", sheets_gid="1612539726"